 The effects of this attack were instantaneous, and to the scout and his friends greatly relieving.
-It would seem, that while his own surprise had been anticipated, and had consequently failed, the enemy in their turn having been deceived in its object and in his numbers, had left too small a force to resist the impetuous onset of the young Mohican.
-This fact was doubly apparent, by the rapid manner in which the battle in the forest rolled upward towards the village, and by an instant falling off in the number of their assailants, who rushed to assist in maintaining their front, and, as it now proved to be, their principal point of defence.
-Animating his followers by histevoice, and his own example, Hawk-eye then gave the word to bear down upon their foes.
+It would seem that, while his own surprise had been anticipated, and had consequently failed, the enemy, in their turn, having been deceived in its object and in his numbers, had left too small a force to resist the impetuous onset of the young Mohican.
+This fact was doubly apparent, by the rapid manner in which the battle in the forest rolled upwards towards the village, and by an instant falling off in the number of their assailants, who rushed to assist in maintaining the front, and, as it now proved to be, the principal point of defence.

+Animating his followers by his voice, and his own example, Hawk-eye then gave the word to bear down upon their foes.
 The charge, in that rude species of warfare, consisted merely in pushing from cover to cover, nigher to the enemy; and in this manœuvre he was instantly and successfully obeyed.
-The Hurons were compelled to withdraw, and the scene of the contest rapidly changed from the more open ground on which it had commenced, to a spot where the assailed found a thicket to rest upon.
-Here the struggle was protracted, arduous, and seemingly of doubtful issue.
-The Delawares, though none of .them fell, beginning to bleed freely, in consequence of the disadvantage at which they an office terra were held.
+The Hurons were compelled to withdraw, and the scene of the contest rapidly changed from the more open ground on which it had commenced, to the spot where the assailed found a thicket to rest upon.
+Here the struggle was protracted, arduous, and, seemingly, of doubtful issue; the Delawares, though none of them fell, beginning to bleed freely, in consequence of the disadvantage at which they were held.

-12 In this crisis, Hawk-eye found means to get behind the same tree; as that which served for a cover to Heyward; most of his own combatants being within call, a little on his right, where they maintained rapid, though fruitless, discharges on their sheltered enemies.
+In this crisis, Hawk-eye found means to get behind the same tree as that which served for a cover to Heyward; most of his own combatants being within call, a little on his right, where they maintained rapid, though fruitless cischarges on their sheltered enemies.

-"You are a young man, major," said the scout, dropping the butt of 'kill-deer' to the earth, and leaning on the barrel, a little fatigued with his previous industry; "and it may be your gift to lead armies, at some future day, ag'in these imps, the Mingoes.
+"You are a young man, major," said the scout, dropping the butt of "Kill-deer" to the earth, and leaning on the barrel, a little fatigued with his previous industry; "and it may be your gift to lead armies, at some future day, ag'in these imps, the Mingoes.
 You may here see the philosophy of an Indian fight.
 It consists, mainly, in a ready hand, a quick eye, and a good cover.
-Now, if you had a company of the Royal Americans here, in what manner would you set them to work in this business?"
+Now, if you had a company of the Royal Americans here, in what manner would vou set them to work in this business?"

-"The bayonet would make a road."
+"The bayonet would made a road."

 "Ay, there is white reason in what you say; but a man must ask himself, in this wilderness, how many lives he can spare.
-No--horse," continued the scout, shaking his head, like one who mused; "horse, I am ashamed to say, must sooner or later, decide these skrimmages.
-The brutes are better than men, and to horse must we come at last!
-Put a shodden hoof on the mocassin of a red-skin, and if his rifle be once emptied, he will never stop to load it again."
+No-horse," \ continued the scout, shaking his head, like one who mused; "horse, I am ashamed to say, must, sooner or later, decide these skrimmages.
+The brutes are better than men, and to horse must we come at last.
+Put a shodden hoof on the moccasin of red-skin; and if his rifle be once emptied, he will never stop to load it again."

-"This is a subject that might better be discussed another time," returned Hey. ward; "shall we charge?"
+"This is a subject that might better be discussed another

+time," returned Heyward; "shall we charge?"

-"I see no contradiction to the gifts of any man, in passing his breathing spells in useful reflections," the scout mildly replied.
-"As to a rush, I little relish such a measure, for a scalp or two must be thrown away in the attempt.
-And yet," he added, bending his head aside, to catch the sounds of the distant combat, "if we are to be of use to Uncas, these knaves in our front must be now gotten rid of!"
+"I see no contradiction to the gifts of any man, in passing his breathing spells in useful reflections," the scout replied.
+"As to a rush I little reish such a measure; for a scalp of two must be thrown away in the attempt.
+And yet," he added, bending his head aside, to catch the sounds of the distant combat, "if we are to be of use to Uncas, these knaves in our front must be got rid of!"